isaacrosdail/project-vesper/PROJECT_LOG.md

-## Use this file for tracking progress / steps / challenges per session/day worked
+## Used to track daily/per-session progress

 ## Mittwoch 26.02.25
 1) Installed RaspberryPi OS on Raspberry Pi 4 Model B